 What if you had an opportunity to invest directly in a industry that was lucrative, stable, needed your investment, and impacted the community around you.
-Daniel Tadesse explains how his teams platform does that for the poultry industry.
+Hallelujah explains how his teams platform does that for the poultry industry.

 See more details about their business on their profile here.

 Peace is creating a business by selling the honey from local farmers around Kigali to support them and to create new jobs.